-Sallie Mae's net income was \$419 million (\$7.32 per common share) for 1996 compared to \$366 million (\$5.27 per common share) in 1995 before the cumulative effect of an accounting change.
+Sallie Mae's net income was \$419 million (\$7.32 per common share) for 1996 compared to \$366 million (\$5.27 per common share) in 1995.

-The net income increase of \$53 million (15 percent) in 1996 was primarily a result of continued growth in managed student loan assets and, on an after-tax α basis, the effect of accelerating income recognition associated with the securitization of student loans of \$14 million, lower short-term U.S. Treasury rates which resulted in an increase of \$23 million in floor revenues, lower operating expenses of \$21 million and \$6 million due to the reversal of a previously established loss reserve based on the successful outcome of a lawsuit against the federal government regarding SAP on certain student loans.
+The net income increase of \$53 million (15 percent) in 1996 was primarily a result of continued growth in managed student loan assets and, on an after-tax basis, the effect of accelerating income recognition associated with the securitization of student loans of \$14 million, lower short-term U.S. Treasury rates which resulted in an increase of \$19 million in floor revenues, lower operating expenses of \$21 million and \$6 million due to the reversal of a previously established loss reserve based on the successful outcome of a lawsuit against the federal government regarding SAP on certain student loans.
 These positive factors were somewhat offset by the increase in loans subject to Omnibus Budget Reconciliation Act ("OBRA") fees, as discussed below, and \$9 million in additions to other student loan loss reserves unrelated to risk-sharing on FFELP loans.
-Earnings per common share were further enhanced by repurchases of 4.6 million shares (7 percent of shares outstanding) in 1996.
+Earnings per common share were further enhanced by repurchases of 4.6 million shares (8 percent of shares outstanding) in 1996.

-The 1995 net income before the cumulative effect of the accounting change of \$366 million decreased \$54 million (13 percent) from 1994 due principally to higher short-term U.S. Treasury rates which resulted in a decrease in after-tax floor revenues of \$73 million, somewhat offset by higher after-tax gains on sales of securities of \$16 million.
-The 1995 earnings per common share before the cumulative effect of the accounting change were \$5.27, an increase of \$.14 (3 percent) from 1994, largely a result of Sallie Mae's repurchase of 16.1 million common shares (22 percent of shares outstanding) during 1995.
+The 1995 net income of \$366 million decreased \$54 million (13 percent) from 1994 due principally to higher short-term U.S. Treasury rates which resulted in a decrease in after-tax floor revenues of \$73 million, somewhat offset by higher after-tax gains on sales of securities of \$16 million.
+The 1995 earnings per common share were \$5.27, an increase of \$.14 (3 percent) from 1994, largely a result of Sallie Mae's repurchase of 16.1 million common shares (22 percent of shares outstanding) during 1995.